Sister Wives recap: The ghoulish, clueless episode about the sick child

-Very in depth convo: they all agree on the fact that they like calla lillies!
+Very in depth convo: they all agree on the fact that they like calla lilies!
 Breakthrough!

-Mercifully, we learn that they are NOT dragging cameras into the ER because Truely’s condition might be serious.
+Mercifully, we learn that they are not dragging cameras into the ER, because Truely’s condition might be serious.
 Thank god there’s a limitation to what ghoulishness reality shows will sink to.
-They’re totally cool, however, with still photos from the ER and lots of back and forth chitter chatter about the diagnosis, which is kidney failure.
-Cut to children doing prayer circle, which we might mock under other circumstances, but seems like a reasonable response in this case if you’re a sky god sort of person.
+They’re totally cool, however, with still photos from the ER and lots of back and forth chitter-chatter about the diagnosis, which is kidney failure.
+Cut to children doing a prayer circle, which we might mock under other circumstances, but seems like a reasonable response in this case if you’re a sky-god sort of person.

 I’m giving the show the benefit of the doubt that all the couch talk with Nickelback and Cody describing the condition are done after the crisis has passed, but it makes for weird TV, because it looks like the worried parents keep bailing out to head back home and give interviews.

-Meanwhile, Mariah has gone off to college so we’re treated to some boring walking around college campus shots, but we’re only going to do that for a few minutes because we’re back to sick child watch because dialysis isn’t working.
-I’m being pretty cavalier about this sick kid because I can’t imagine that the show would go on if we really have dead kid (which the show keeps sort of casually alluding to as a possible problem) but maybe I’m underestimating how terrible the people that run and participate in could be.
+Meanwhile, Mariah has gone off to college, so we’re treated to some boring walking around college campus shots, but we’re only going to do that for a few minutes because we’re back to Sick Child Watch because dialysis isn’t working.
+I’m being pretty cavalier about this sick kid because I can’t imagine that the show would go on if we really have dead kid (which the show keeps sort of casually alluding to as a possible problem), but maybe I’m underestimating how terrible the people that run and participate in this could be.

 Nickelback seems to think that the child just lacks motivation.
-No I am not even kidding.
+No, I am not even kidding.
 He gives her a pep talk about how she just has to pee.
 Nickelback does not understand how humans—or medicine—works.
-He’s confused and irritated that this isn’t an overnight stay, but probably something that stretches into a ten-day sort of thing.
+He’s confused and irritated that this isn’t an overnight stay, but probably something that will stretch into a ten-day sort of thing.
 Dude.
 Kidney failure.
 ACUTE KIDNEY FAILURE.

-We’re on day 9 in the hospital, and since Truely isn’t in the ER anymore, we’ve dragged the cameras back in the hospital.
-I remain gobsmacked that a hospital wouldn’t just say oh hell no you are not bringing a camera crew in here right now.
-Sick child is less sick, kidneys are working, and she is coming home.
+We’re on day 9 in the hospital, and since Truely isn’t in the ER anymore, they’ve dragged the cameras back in the hospital.
+I remain gobsmacked that a hospital wouldn’t just say, “Oh hell no you are not bringing a camera crew in here right now.”
+Sick child is less sick, kidneys are working, and she’s coming home.
 See?
 Told you.